jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-09-10-how-to-configure-entity-framework-with-migrations-tutorial.md

 When you have all of the previous steps done you are almost ready to add the migration.
 Before you do it I recommend to add context factory to simplify adding migrations, because `dotnet` will know how to construct the DbContext.
 {{<code language="csharp" file="static/examples/CodePruner.TestContainerExamples/CodePruner.TestContainerExamples.EF/CodePrunerDbContextFactory.cs" >}}

 Ok.
 Now you are ready to add the 1st migration.
-To do it, go to directory with you EF project and add migration:
+To do it, go to the directory with you EF project and add migration:
 ```
 cd .\CodePruner.TestContainerExamples.EF
 dotnet ef migrations add AddArticle